 The Center for Social Concerns runs the International Summer Service Learning Program as well as a domestic summer program and other service learning programs for the school year.
 The ISSLP is an 8-week international immersion program with partner organizations and a 4-credit class where students learn about an array of global issues through social analysis, the themes of Catholic Social Thought, and first hand experience.

-The Career Center runs fall and spring break career exploration programs where students travel to various cities and learn more about career fields of interest.
+The Center for Career Development runs fall and spring break career exploration programs where students travel to various cities and learn more about career fields of interest.
 Students shadow and meet with professionals of various positions in the fields biotech/pharmaceuticals, advertising and digital media, the sports industry, fashion, careers in science, and government and policy.

 Internship in Ireland

-There are plenty of ways to intern over the summer, and the career center is helpful for finding and funding these opportunities.
+There are plenty of ways to intern over the summer, and the Center for Career Development is helpful for finding and funding these opportunities.
 Each year select Notre Dame students intern in Ireland through the Keough-Naughton Institute for Irish Studies.
 Students receive an internship to live and work in Ireland based on their intellectual interests and career ambitions.